 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-That means that for every $1 in revenue the company had $0.64 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it trending up over the last year this would still be considered low gross margin for a SaaS company and we have no doubt shareholders would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.

 Cash Is King

-With a market capitalization of $2.95 billion DigitalOcean is among smaller companies, but its more than $824.6 million in cash and positive free cash flow over the last twelve months give us confidence that DigitalOcean has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $3.18 billion DigitalOcean is among smaller companies, but its more than $864.2 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.

-We were very impressed by the strong improvements in DigitalOcean’s revenue retention rate.
-And we were also excited to see the really strong revenue growth.
-On the other hand, it was unfortunate to see that the revenue guidance missed expectations.
+We enjoyed seeing DigitalOcean’s impressive revenue growth this quarter.
+On the other hand, it was unfortunate to see that DigitalOcean's revenue guidance for the full year missed analysts' expectations and it indicates a slight slowdown.
 Overall, it seems to us that this was a mixed quarter for DigitalOcean.
-The company is up 3.83% on the results and currently trades at $30.6 per share.
+The company is up 4.63% in the pre-market and currently trades at $34.55 per share.

 Is Now The Time?